explody/passout/Readme.md

 passout only supports one user entry per environment (dev/test, etc.) though, the environment names are arbitrary so one could easily have numerous envs like 'prod1','prod2' and so on.

-For the most part, this is a light structure with a thin layer over YAML.
+For the most part, this is a light structure with a thin layer over the YAML.
 It's intended for user credentials but you can stick any string data in the yaml files, as long as it doesn't go beyond the structure noted above.

 There are basically four methods: